I'm a product designer with a focus on building useful SaaS-y tools. I also have a passion for mission-driven work.

 I love the feeling of not just putting together a puzzle, but going out and finding the right pieces, strategizing which pieces to solve first, and making some neat piles as well as some really messy ones.

-Less metaphorically, I love being able to create something useful for someone out there.
+I love being able to create something useful for others.

 I'm trying to be more conscientious of what I consume and what I create.
 I've been fortunate to work with non-profits I admire, like Run For Something and Tech for Campaigns.

-Aside from my 9 to 5, I work with early-stage startup CoProcure.
+Aside from my 9 to 5, I've also worked with early-stage startup CoProcure.

 I have a running list of things I want to learn how to cook or bake, because it's fun and deals with physical matter — something I really enjoy after a day of wrestling with pixels.